stgm/scientific-programming-1/92 Resources/10 Plot/10 plot.md

 ## Graphs side by side

 Finally we'll look at how to plot two graphs side by side.
 You can use this example when asked to plot both the speed and the position of an object as function of the time.
-Each has a particular scale, which makes it clearer when plottet seperately instead of in one and the same graph.
+Each has a particular scale, which makes it clearer when plotted separately instead of in one and the same graph.

 By way of example we'll plot both sine and cosine and in a graph beside it we'll plot both $$x$$ and $$x^2$$.